 A classic flavor combination packed into cookies.
 They’re buttery and deliciously chocolatey, with a refreshing mint aftertaste on the tongue.
 The cocoa nibs and mint sugar give the shortbread a lovely texture and flavor.
 They are optional, but they enhance the overall eating experience, so if you have some on hand, take a few minutes to sprinkle them over the cookies.

 - mint sugar to decorate (optional)

-In the bowl of your standing mixer, cream together butter and sugar.
-Add vanilla and egg, and continue to beat until well incorporated.
-Add the flour and mix it into the butter mixture on low speed until the dough starts holding together.
-Turn out the dough onto a clean work surface, divide it in half and shape each half into a flattened disk.
-Wrap in plastic, and refrigerate for 30 minutes.
+Cream together the butter and sugar in the bowl of your standing mixer.
+Continue to beat in the vanilla and egg until well combined.
+Mix the flour into the butter mixture on low speed until the dough comes together.
+Turn the dough out onto a clean work surface, divide it in half, and flatten each half into a disk.
+Wrap in plastic wrap and place in the refrigerator for 30 minutes.

 For the chocolate mint ganache filling.

 - 200ml heavy cream